Putnami

 }

-func NewUserRepository(pool *sql.Pool) *UserRepository {
+func NewUserRepository(pool *database.Pool) *UserRepository {

 return &UserRepository{

-Repository: sql.NewRepository[User](pool, "users", scanUser),
+Repository: database.NewRepository[User](pool, "users", scanUser),

 }